 You can find drive-through alcohol in Georgia, Idaho, Illinois, Iowa, and Kansas

-Georgia offers “package stores,” which packages items in sealed bags that allow buyers to drive it home.
+Georgia offers “package stores,” which package items in sealed bags that allow buyers to drive them home.
 Most of the time, you can drive up to the window and place your order.
-Signed, sealed, delivered to the front seat.
+Signed, sealed, and delivered to the front seat.

 Idaho, Illinois, and Kansas offer car sales, but Iowa’s take the cake.
 According to the State of Iowa, the sale of alcoholic beverages is permitted from 6 AM until 2 AM Monday through Saturday.
 In order to sell alcohol on Sundays, a Sunday sales permit is required.
 But don’t worry, there is always drive-through alcohol available.